Muhammad Ali in media and popular culture: Television advertisements

 In 1971, Ali appeared in a television commercial for Vitalis alongside fellow boxer Joe Frazier, and he appeared in a 1997 Super Bowl TV commercial for Pizza Hut with his real-life trainer Angelo Dundee.

 In 1978, Ali appeared in a public service announcement for the New York City Department of Health exhorting parents to immunize their children.
 The PSA ended with the tagline "No shots, no school!
 It's the law!"

-In 1980 Ali also appeared in a television ad for d-CON Roach Proof: after hitting a heavy bag (a training device suspended from above that simulates the bulk of an opponent for punching), he turns to the camera in his boxing gear, raises and shakes a fist, and exclaims to the audience, "I don' want you livin' wit' roaches!"
+In 1980, Ali appeared in a television ad for d-CON Roach Proof: after hitting a heavy bag (a training device suspended from above that simulates the bulk of an opponent for punching), he turns to the camera in his boxing gear, raises and shakes a fist, and exclaims to the audience, "I don' want you livin' wit' roaches!"

 He also appeared in a commercial for fish sticks circa 1981.

 Ali appeared in one of the posters for the "Think Different" campaign by Apple Computer in 1997.

-Has appeared in at least one poster advertising Coca-Cola.

-Ali appears with other famous athletes in a Gatorade advertisement, narrated by rapper Lil Wayne.